LivelyKernel/lively4-core/demos/stefan/aexpr-diss-inter-tagger-reliability/Introduction.md

 It does

-1.
+1. Find all `Identifiers` in `const` declarations and rewrite them to signal declarations using the `signal` template.
+2. `signal` template ensures 1.
+Active Expressions listen to dependencies, 2. add update callback to list of `signals`, and 3. return the signal's initial value.
-2. Collect other Active Expressions to defer them after the signal graph resolved completely
+3. Collect other Active Expressions to defer them after the signal graph resolved completely.
+4. `solveSignals` execs all stored signal update callbacks, then, calls all other Active Expressions
+5. Introduce library code to update signal graph (`solveSignals`) and wrap ordinary Active Expressions (`newAExpr`).

 [View implementation in Plugin explorer](open://lively-plugin-explorer)